-Through partnerships across campus (MIPAR and The Hilltop Institute), and with agencies such as the Centers for Medicare and Medicaid Services, the Social Security Administration and the Maryland Department of Health and Mental Hygiene, UMBC faculty, researchers and students are using their knowledge to improve health care systems and enhance the quality of life for all populations.
+Through disciplines such as sociology, political science, economics, and history, students in the health policy track study the critical problems facing our health care system.
+The department partners with agencies such as the Centers for Medicare and Medicaid Services, the Social Security Administration, and the Maryland Department of Health and Mental Hygiene to train students to understand the development, present operation, and future of our health care system.
+Students take courses such as health care finance and service delivery, the politics of health, and health economics.
 Dr. Adele Kirk, Dr. Nancy Miller and Dr. David Salkever are the track advisors.

-The public management concentration introduces students to a toolbox of management skills drawn from management professionals in the public, nonprofit and private sectors.
+Public management is concerned with the skills and strategies that managers require to translate government policy into positive action.
+The public manager must understand not only organizational systems, but also how the political environment may shape or constrain approaches to management and implementation.
+The public management track introduces students to a toolbox of management skills drawn from professionals in the public, nonprofit and private sectors.
 Students take courses in public management as well as budgeting, organizations and leadership, and program evaluation.
 Dr. Eric Zeemering is the track advisor.

-The urban policy concentration combines analytic training with opportunities for applied research and real world experience.
+Many of the nation’s most serious problems, such as poverty, unemployment, crime, and inadequate education, are centered in our urban areas.
+The urban policy track combines analytic training with opportunities for applied research and real world experience.
 Operating in the Baltimore-Washington Metropolitan area, one of the nation’s most strategic urban corridors, the program exposes students to urban issues in neighborhoods, cities, suburbs, and metropolitan areas.
-Students take courses in public policy, economics, environment and history, learning to not only to formulate questions about pressing urban issues, but also contribute to the solutions.
+Students take courses in public policy, economics, environment, and history, learning to formulate questions about pressing urban issues, and contribute to the solutions.
 Dr. John Rennie Short is the track advisor.

 *UMBC offers an M.A. in Economic Policy Analysis and an M.A. in History.